A special case of a conjecture of Hellerstein, Shen and Williamson: Completion of the proof in the transcendental case

 $\Box$ \begin{prop} There do not exist sequences $x_j$ of zeros of $f'/f$ and $y_j$ of poles of $f$ both tending to $+\infty$. \end{prop} \textit{Proof.} Assume the contrary: then it is possible to choose a large positive $X_0$ and enumerate all the zeros $x_j$ of $f'/f$ and distinct poles $y_j$ of $f$ in $(X_0, + \infty)$ as

 Let $A_j$ be the component of $W^+$ with $y_j \in \partial A_j$.
 By Lemmas \ref{lemww8a1} and \ref{lemww31a}, it may be assumed that the $A_j$ are distinct and their boundaries contain no zeros of $f'/f$.
 It then follows that each $A_j$ contains a path tending to infinity on which $F(z) \to \infty$.
-Hence at most finitely many of these $A_j$ also contain a path tending to infinity on which $F(z)$ tends to a finite real asymptotic value, because otherwise $F^{-1}$ would have at least two direct singularities over $\infty$ lying in $H^+$, a contradiction.
+Hence at most finitely many of these $A_j$ also contain a path tending to infinity on which $F(z)$ tends to a finite real asymptotic value, because otherwise $F^{-1}$ would have at least two direct singularities over $\infty$ lying in $H^+$, contradicting Lemma \ref{directsinglem2}.
 Thus it may be assumed further, for each $j$, that $\infty$ is the one and only asymptotic value approached by $F$ along a path tending to infinity in $A_j$.

 Similar reasoning shows that it may now also be assumed that each $x_j$ lies on the boundary of a component $B_j$ of $W^-$, these $B_j$ being distinct and mapped univalently onto $H^+$ by $- F$.
-Hence no $B_j$ contains a path tending to infinity on which $F(z) \to \infty$, and the bound on the number of direct singularities of $F^{-1}$ in $H^+$ implies that at most finitely many $B_j$ contain a path on which $F(z)$ tends to a finite real asymptotic value.
+Hence no $B_j$ contains a path tending to infinity on which $F(z) \to \infty$, and again Lemma \ref{directsinglem2} implies that at most finitely many $B_j$ contain a path on which $F(z)$ tends to a finite real asymptotic value.
 Thus each of these $B_j$ may be assumed to be bounded.